FBLA Education and Leadership Programs

 The March of Dimes and FBLA-PBL have teamed up to become involved in the service learning movement that is sweeping the nation.
 This movement integrates classroom learning with community service, a process that career and technical education has traditionally developed and supported though its local and nationwide community service programs.
 Student achievement is assessed on related projects as an integral part of the curriculum.
 New curriculum materials are also available from March of Dimes Team Youth.

-Students in The Stock Market Game can work individually or in teams with up to 5 members to invest a hypothetical $100,000 in stocks and funds to build a virtual investment portfolio.
+Students in the FBLA-PBL Stock Market Game (SMG) work either individually or in teams of up to 5 members to invest a hypothetical $100,000 in stocks, bonds, and mutual funds to create a high performing investment portfolio.
 They track and manage their investments over the course of 15 weeks.
-Students participating in the SIFMA Foundation’s Stock Market Game are provided with valuable opportunities to practice core skills in math, Social Studies, English Language Arts, Business, Economics, and other subjects in a real world scenario.
-For details on the SMG program, login to the "Adviser’s Area" and click on "Stock Market Game."
+The FBLA-PBL SMG teams receive valuable opportunities to practice core math, English Language Arts, and research skills as well as fundamental business, economics, and social studies content in a real world scenario.
+For details on the FBLA-PBL SMG program, login to the Advisers Area on the national website and click “Stock Market Game”.

 The Business Scholars program at the University of Utah gives high-achieving freshmen students an honors-level introduction to the various business disciplines.
 With an emphasis on experiential learning, Business Scholars work with top faculty members to explore the problems facing today's companies in marketing, entrepreneurship, accounting, finance, and management.
 Business Scholars have the unique opportunity to travel regionally and internationally to meet and interact with business leaders from the companies that they study.